 A static HTML site is made up of a library of HTML files; for each page on the site, there will be one HTML file.

-Whenever a visitor visits a static website, their browser simply makes a request to the server, and in reply, the server returns a single HTML file accompanying some style sheets and scripts as well to showcase the page in the browser.
+Whenever a visitor visits a static website, their browser requests the server, and in reply, the server returns a single HTML file accompanying some style sheets and scripts to showcase the page in the browser.

 A static HTML page seems the same to every viewer and can only be updated if a programmer changes the HTML code themselves.